the-kenny/lein-deps-tree/README.md

 # lein-deps-tree

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to print a print a nicely formatted tree of a project's dependencies.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-deps-tree "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-deps-tree 0.1.0-SNAPSHOT`.
+Put `[lein-deps-tree "0.1.0]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-deps-tree 0.1.0`.

-FIXME: Use this for project-level plugins:

-Put `[lein-deps-tree "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Run

     $ lein deps-tree

+to print the tree of dependencies.

+Run

+    $ lein deps-tree <integer>

+to control the indentation level.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Moritz Ulrich

 Distributed under the Eclipse Public License, the same as Clojure.